zooba/pymanager/pep-draft.md

 Backwards Compatibility
 =======================

+In general, there are no compatibility guarantees to the install process between major versions (``3.x`` to ``3.y``), and so "having to use a different installer" is not considered compatibility breakage.
+The versions of Python installed are only impacted by this change to the extent that the install method modified their behaviour.
+In general, most installs will be closer to the behaviour of having been built from source by the user themselves.

+That said, there are a number of changes that will impact certain users when they do move to a new install process.
+This section outlines as many of these changes as we are aware of, and will likely form the basis of a migration guide.

 Without doubt, enabling some subcommands on the default ``python.exe`` alias has compatibility implications, specifically in that a small number of unusual filenames will not be executable as scripts without additional arguments or